ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 programs exist), or

-v. is a program manager responsible for directing the activities
+iii. is a current or acting program manager responsible for directing the activities

 facility, program, or clinic, or